 Louise Duirwyn is the Class 5 teacher in Lower School, and Teacher Co-ordinator and has worked in the school in various roles on and off for the past 10 years.
 She is a trained Steiner teacher and has completed a post-16 PGCE.
-Her two younger children attend the kindergarten and school, whilst her eldest daughter attended the lower school and has just finished her Btec in Art and Design.
+Her two younger children attend the school, whilst her eldest daughter attended the Lower School and has just finished her Btec in Art and Design.
 What she loves about the school is the way this education supports the development of the child on all levels, their social and emotional development as well as their academic growth.

 Rowan Brook-Thompson is a sessional teacher and trained Steiner teacher (studying at the Rudolf Steiner Institute in Paris), teaching Handwork, Form Drawing, French and Drama.
 She is also a gifted playwright and writes plays which the children perform, sometimes in French.
 What she loves most about teaching is having the freedom to adapt to children’s various learning styles.

-Eliza Ramsey is a sessional violin teacher.
+Eliza Ramsey is a sessional violin and piano teacher.
 What Eliza most loves about teaching in this school is that the children have a voice, and have the confidence to speak out.

 Julie Harris is the Kindergarten Assistant and has worked in the school since 2006.
-Her own children attended the Steiner school and are now in College and at university.
+Her own children attended the Steiner school and are now at college and university.
 What she loves most about Kindergarten is the uniqueness each child brings to the setting.

-Bregje Pinkse is an early years team member for the afterschool club.
+Bregje Pinkse is an early years team member in the Kindergarten.
 As a child she went to a Steiner Primary and Secondary school in the Netherlands.
 In the Netherlands she worked for a regular afterschool club but when she moved to France with her family she became a stay-at-home, helping-hand-at-school mum.
 She lived in France four years and has now lived in the UK for two years.
-Her two daughters also attend the Lancaster Steiner School.
-What she loves most about the school is that everybody takes care of each other and therefore let her family feel at home immediately.
+Her youngest daughter also attends the Steiner School, her oldest daughter was here until she moved to a local high school.
+What she loves most about the school is that everybody takes care of each other and therefore let her and her family feel at home immediately.

 Elspeth Mukerji is our SENDCo (Special Educational Needs Co-ordinator) and a member of the Management Team.
 She has been a mainstream primary teacher for 25 years and a SENDCo and Senior Leader for 12 of those years.
 She also runs one of our thriving Toddler groups.
 Elspeth now also teaches co-teaches Class 1/2.
 Her two children attend the Kindergarten and Lower School.
 She developed an interest in Steiner Education initially through the seasonal and daily rhythms she experienced in the Toddler groups and was drawn to its environmentally conscious approach.
 On seeing the school in action, however, she wanted to learn more about its holistic and active learning, which is so clearly grounded in knowledge of child development and so she’s now undertaking Steiner training.
 What she appreciates most about the school is that children are given the time and space to grow and learn in a loving community.